J-sephB-lt-n/joes_giant_toolbox/README.md

 ```
 ascii art source: https://ascii.co.uk

-The various functions/classes exist at varying levels of completeness (e.g. some will have incomplete documentation or missing unit tests)

-I have added in a confidence score for each function/class:
+The scripts exist at varying levels of completeness (some have seen extensive use in many projects whereas others have been used little or have incomplete documentation and missing unit tests).
+In order to measure this, I have added in a confidence score for each:

 Confidence Score | Description
 -----------------|-----------------------------------------
-5                | Code has been used (without any failures) in multiple production environments (or large real world projects)
+5                | Code has been used (without any observed failures) in multiple production environments (or large real world projects)
-4                | Code has been used (without any failures) in a production environment (or large real world project)
+4                | Code has been used (without any observed failures) in a production environment (or large real world project)
 3                | Code appears to work perfectly and passes a suite of unit tests but has not yet been used in a production environment or large real world project
 2                | The code appears to work perfectly but has not been thoroughly tested
 1                | Skeleton of function/class is present but the code does not work fully yet